cseanburns/personal_knowledge_mgmt/src/12-web-sources-part-2.md

 [The National Science Digital Library][ndsl] is a digital library that provides educational resources on STEM
-(science, technology, engineering, and mathematics) and for all educational levels.
+(science, technology, engineering, and mathematics) topics and for all educational levels.
 Topics include applied science, mathematics, statistics and probability, trigonometry, technology,